Mr-Proxy-source/BadUSB-Payloads/README.md

-# Unleash the power of your Flipper/Rubber Ducky USB 🤓💻
+# Unleash the power of your Flipper/BadUSB 🤓💻

 ***